DSantanax/MPI_RPS/README.md

     - MPJExpress library

 #Run:
-    -
+    - -jar [PATH TO starter.jar] MPITest -np 3

 #Compile:
     -
+#IDE
+    - Edit configuration and specify the environment variable & VM option for the MPJ starter.jar

 #Arguments:
-    - Specify the number of games Integer
+    - Specify the number of games Integer format